matoushavlena/D3ResponsiveGraphs/README.md

 #D3ResponsiveGraphs

-A library of responsive graphs built with D3js and jQuery.
+A library of responsive and reusable graphs built with D3js and jQuery.

 ##1.
 D3StackedBar
 D3js stacked bar chart with a support of negative values, responsive design, legends, tooltips, transitions, and ability to show data in a table view.
 Demo is available here: http://rawgit.com/matoushavlena/D3ResponsiveGraphs/master/demo-stackedbar.html